Karen O, Shirley Manson, Suki Waterhouse and Samuel L. Jackson join call to #StopExecutionsInIran

 “We can’t underestimate the mental and physical stamina that takes.”

-Last September, the death of Mahsa Amini parked huge protests across Iran.
+Last September, the death of Mahsa Amini sparked huge protests across Iran.
 The 22-year-old woman died in Tehran after being arrested for not wearing her hijab in accordance with government standards.

 Police claimed she suffered heart failure at the station, although witnesses said Amini had been severely beaten by the authorities.